adamclear/holbertonschool-zero_day/README.md

-This repository is for the 0x01-emacs project
+This repository is for the 0x01-emacs project# holbertonschool-zero_day